-Product copywriting gets progressively more difficult with larger product selections.
-Oftentimes, this endeavor seems so overwhelming that eCommerce marketers have no idea where to start — and end up doing nothing.
+Oftentimes, this endeavor seems so overwhelming that eCommerce marketers have no idea where to start.
+So, they end up doing nothing.

 - High-converting pages: Make what’s already working even better.
-Put the products that drive the most conversions first on your optimization to-do list.
+Put the products with the highest conversion rates (and the most sales) on your optimization to-do list.

-- High-ranking pages: Again, if you have specific products that rank well in the search engine result pages (SERPs), prioritize those first for optimization.
+- High-ranking pages: If you have specific products that rank well in the search engine result pages (SERPs), prioritize those first for optimization.

-Landing pages that receive significant traffic from keywords ranking in positions 6-10 on the first page are diamonds in the rough.
-Prioritize these because even moving up one or two positions can pay off big.
-Likewise, review your “page-two performers” for the same reasons.
+- Below-the-fold performers: Landing pages that receive significant traffic from keywords ranking in positions 6–10 on the first page are diamonds in the rough.
+Moving these up one or two positions can pay off big.
+Review your “page two performers” for the same reasons.

 Now that you’ve identified which pages should be optimized first, it’s time to look at those under-performing pages.
 You’re probably the last person to admit it, but I bet you have a bunch of products that haven’t driven a single visit or transaction in a long time.